wavefrontHQ/docs/pages/doc/ingestion_policies.md

    4. Click **Next**.
 5. Enter the name of the policy, and optionally, a description and click **Create**.

+If a user starts ingesting data into Wavefront through a Wavefront Proxy, you can see the ingestion policies to which a proxy belongs from the [Proxies browser](#see-the-ingestion-policies-to-which-a-proxy-belongs) page.

 ## Edit an Ingestion Policy

 After you create an ingestion policy, if you need, for example, to increase the PPS limit, you can edit the policy.